dvd-nus/factwise-python/README.md

 ## Setup Instructions
 1. Clone the repository or extract the zip file.
 2. Currently, there no extra python libraries are needed to be installed.
 Skip pip install from requirements.txt
-3. To use the APIs, you can use run the scripts named "run_".
+3. To use the APIs, you can use run the scripts starting with the name "run_". <br/>
+- User APIs: run_user_manager.py
+- Team APIs: run_team_manager.py
+- Project Board APIs: run_project_board.py <br/>
 Otherwise, import the relevant classes from their respective modules, instantiate them, and call the required methods with the appropriate JSON strings as input.

 ---